 Learn more about koalas by exploring the fun and informative displays in the centre.
 Take time to:

-- climb the observation tower to get a koala’s eye view of the world—koalas might even be spotted from here
+- climb the observation tower to get a koala’s eye view of the world—you might even spot a koala!

 - discover all about the koala’s life cycle and unique biology

 - learn the signs and symptoms of a sick or injured koala

-- learn how to keep koalas safe in the backyard
+- learn how to keep koalas safe in your backyard

 - become informed about the Queensland Government’s koala programs.

 Daisy Hill Koala Centre staff run koala-focused education programs for schools and groups within the centre.
 If you'd like to know more or are interested in making a booking, contact the centre between 8am and 4pm weekdays, and talk to a ranger.

 The Connect with Nature school program features environmental education activities offered in Queensland’s parks and forests by the Department of National Parks, Sport and Racing.
 The program offers students the opportunity to experience Queensland’s natural environment and cultural heritage through ranger-guided activities.
 Some activities are designed to meet the State curriculum, and some may attract a small user-pays fee.